leaflabs/leaflabs-docs/source/maple-ide-install.rst

     # For SysV init distros like Debian
     $ sudo /etc/init.d/udev restart

-    # For Red Hat distros like Fedora
-    $ udevadm control --reload-rules

 This will grant members of the group ``plugdev`` read/write access to Maple devices over USB.
 For Debian (and perhaps some versions of Ubuntu and Mint),